Adyen/adyen-magento2-express-checkout/README.md

 ## Features
 * Apple Pay express checkout options on the product page, mini cart and cart.
 * Google Pay express checkout options on the product page, mini cart and cart.
+* Paypal express checkout options on the product page, mini cart and cart.

 More express flows will be coming in 2023.